 Default and Named Cells in AD Bridge

-Each forest that has a two-way transitive forest trust with the computer's forest is listed in the default cell.
-Each domain in each forest can opt in to this enterprise-wide default cell by creating a default cell in that domain.
-Any user who is listed in the default cell in a domain can be seen by the AD Bridge Enterprise-enabled operating system of any computer joined to the default cell.
+Each forest that has a two-way transitive forest trust with the computer's forest is listed in the Default Cell.
+Each domain, in each forest, can opt in to this enterprise-wide Default Cell by creating a Default Cell in that domain.
+Any user who is listed in the Default Cell in a domain can be seen by the AD Bridge-enabled operating systems of any computer joined to the Default Cell.

 When used with Directory Integrated mode, various attributes are indexed in the global catalog.
 This enables faster look-ups and login across the forest.